fititnt/ap-application-load-balancer/nlb-internals.md

 not means that the HAproxy is not important: it is!
 To list some details:

 - HAProxy is by default is installed with ALB and is in front of every ALB App.
-  - The averange user maybe not even need to know what HAProxy is doing
+  - The averange user maybe not even need to know what HAProxy is doing. **The idea is "it just works fine" out of the box**.
-  - **BUT** if later on production some feature get too complicated to push OpenResty to the limits... the **HAProxy already is there!**.
+  - **BUT** if later on production some feature get too complicated to push OpenResty to the limits... the **HAProxy already is there!**
 - HAProxy reuse some variables of AP-ALB
+- Yes, OpenResty logs already will register the user Real IP
 - (...)

+## Ports
+> Note: these defaults can be changed.

+- HAproxy `0.0.0.0:80` -> OpenResty: `127.0.0.1:8080`
+  - HAProxy listem to HTTP :80 port then will redirect to OpenResty :8080
+  - Even without custom firewall rule the extra OpenResty port will not be open to the world.
+- HAproxy `0.0.0.0:443` -> OpenResty: `127.0.0.1:4443`
+  - HAProxy listem to HTTPS :443 port then will redirect to OpenResty :4443
+  - Even without custom firewall rule the extra OpenResty port will not be open to the world.
+  - The HTTPS/TLS termination is done by OpenResty.
+    - This is an option that could be improved later and make HAProxy also do the HTTPS.

+HAproxy can be used for other types of load balancing, like to intermediate MariaDB/MySQL, MongoDB, Apache, etc in a very efficient way.

 ## Directory structures